Bipolar disorder: Functioning

 Changes in cognitive processes and abilities are seen in mood disorders, with those of bipolar disorder being greater than those in major depressive disorder.
 These include reduced attentional and executive capabilities and impaired memory.
 People with bipolar disorder often experience a decline in cognitive functioning during (or possibly before) their first episode, after which a certain degree of cognitive dysfunction typically becomes permanent, with more severe impairment during acute phases and moderate impairment during periods of remission.
 As a result, two-thirds of people with BD continue to experience impaired psychosocial functioning in between episodes even when their mood symptoms are in full remission.
 A similar pattern is seen in both BD-I and BD-II, but people with BD-II experience a lesser degree of impairment.
+People with bipolar disorder have higher relative odds for dementia (by a factor of 2.96) and lithium reduces the relative odds of dementia by 49%.
+Maintenance treatment with lithium reduces rates of dementia to that of the general population.

 When bipolar disorder occurs in children, it severely and adversely affects their psychosocial development.
 Children and adolescents with bipolar disorder have higher rates of significant difficulties with substance use disorders, psychosis, academic difficulties, behavioral problems, social difficulties, and legal problems.
 Cognitive deficits typically increase over the course of the illness.
 Higher degrees of impairment correlate with the number of previous manic episodes and hospitalizations, and with the presence of psychotic symptoms.
 Early intervention can slow the progression of cognitive impairment, while treatment at later stages can help reduce distress and negative consequences related to cognitive dysfunction.

 Despite the overly ambitious goals that are frequently part of manic episodes, symptoms of mania undermine the ability to achieve these goals and often interfere with an individual's social and occupational functioning.
 One-third of people with BD remain unemployed for one year following a hospitalization for mania.
 Depressive symptoms during and between episodes, which occur much more frequently for most people than hypomanic or manic symptoms over the course of illness, are associated with lower functional recovery in between episodes, including unemployment or underemployment for both BD-I and BD-II.
 However, the course of illness (duration, age of onset, number of hospitalizations, and the presence or not of rapid cycling) and cognitive performance are the best predictors of employment outcomes in individuals with bipolar disorder, followed by symptoms of depression and years of education.

+Stigmatization by others is "associated with greater functional impairment, anxiety and poorer work-related outcomes"; vice versa, self-stigmatization is associated with "lower levels of functioning across a range of domains and greater depressive and anxiety symptoms".